Defy1x/c09-readme-generator/README.md

 THEN I am taken to the corresponding section of the README
 ```

-This homework was was not that bad and good first practice for using node js and npm packages.
+This homework was not that bad and good first practice for using node js and npm packages.
 I am super happy to have finished this.

 #Links
 ## Deployed Link (Youtube Video)